mathzerg/mathzerg.github.io/publication.md

 # Publications

+- Tianyu Yuan.
+"The finite Hecke algebra from Morse theory" (in preparation).

+- Ko Honda, Yin Tian, and Tianyu Yuan.
+"A Morse $A_\infty$-model for the higher-dimensional Heegaard Floer homology of cotangent fibers" (in preparation).

+- Roman Krutowski and Tianyu Yuan.
+"Heegaard Floer Symplectic homology" (in preparation).

 - Yin Tian and Tianyu Yuan. ["An example of higher-dimensional Heegaard Floer homology."](https://arxiv.org/abs/2212.10187) _arXiv preprint_ (2022).

 - Ko Honda, Yin Tian, and Tianyu Yuan. ["Higher-dimensional Heegaard Floer homology and Hecke algebras."](https://arxiv.org/abs/2202.05593) _arXiv preprint_ (2022), to appear in J. Eur.
 Math.
 Soc.